MHordecki/LogPy/README.rst

 to each message.
 Tag can represent variety of things: severity level, module name, or some custom log categorization.

+LogPy requires Python 2.6 or higher.
+It works seamlessly on Python 3 too (in fact, it's developed with py3k in mind and then backported to Python 2.6).

 Getting started
 ===============